learn-co-curriculum/dsc-data-viz/README.md

 ![png](index_files/index_11_0.png)

-With such a bar graph, we can easily inspect the quantities in each category (0-10) and make informed decisions about data distribution in these categories.
+Thar bar graph above is useful because you can easily inspect the quantities in each category (0-10) and make informed decisions about how data are distributed across these categories.

 ##  Histograms

 A histogram is a plot that lets you discover the underlying frequency distribution of a set of continuous data.
-This allows the inspection of the data for its underlying distribution (e.g., normal distribution), outliers, skewness, etc. An example of a histogram, and the raw data it was constructed from, is shown below:
+This allows the inspection of the data for its underlying distribution (e.g., normal distribution), outliers, skewness, etc. An example of a histogram is shown below:

 <img src="images/image_histogram.png" width="300">

-Basically, histograms are used to represent data given in form of some groups.
-X-axis is about bin ranges where Y-axis talks about frequency.
-So, if you want to represent age wise population in form of graph then histogram suits well as it tells you how many exists in certain group range or bin, if you talk in context of histograms.
+Basically, histograms are used to represent data that has been split into some number groups.
+The X-axis describes the groups and the Y-axis describes the frequency of occurrence.
+If this is a little confusing, consider the histogram of ages above.
+The X-axis shows ages in groups of 10 years.
+The Y-axis is a count of how many times a member from each group appears in the data.
+For example, there are 2 occurrences of ages between 20-30.

-Bars Charts are distinguished from Histograms, as they do not display continuous developments over an interval.
-Bar Chart's discrete data is categorical data and therefore answers the question of "how many?" in each category.
+It is important to distinguish bar charts from histograms.
+Bar charts show category-specific values.
+Histograms show counts of how frequently a given range of values occurs in a data set.

 <br>
 <img src="images/image_bar_hist.png" width="700">
 <br>

-In matplotlib, we can use `plt.hist()` function to draw a histogram while passing in values from the required data variable.
-First, we shall use the `np.random.randn()` function to generate 200 numbers with a 0 mean normal distribution.
+You can use the `plt.hist()` function in matplotlib to draw a histogram while passing in values from the required data variable.
+First, use the `np.random.randn()` function again to generate 200 numbers that are normally distributed around a mean of 0.
+Don't worry if you didn't catch that last sentence, distributions and means will be covered in detail later.

 ```python